;

 These rigorous trials and studies allow veterinarians and pet owners to make informed decisions about the use of garlic for deworming in dogs.
 By analyzing the outcomes and side effects from controlled experiments, valuable insights into garlic’s anthelmintic properties can be gleaned.

-The empirical evidence collected from real-world applications adds further depth to the understanding of garlic’s potential as a natural deworming agent for dogs.
+The empirical evidence collected from real-world applications adds further depth to the understanding of garlic’s potential as a natural deworming agent for dogs, aiding in the reduction of parasites.
 This comprehensive approach ensures that decisions regarding the use of garlic are rooted in substantiated data, prioritizing the health and well-being of canine companions.

 Is Garlic an Effective Dewormer for Dogs?